- Fantastic Team

 If you’re one of the many people who cannot bring themselves to function without a cup of coffee every morning, then your coffee machine has probably seen better days.
 The more you use it, the dirtier it gets and at some point, you should give it a thorough clean.
-If you don’t, you might notice the impurities in the taste of your morning drink.
-That’s something no one wants to experience early in the morning when you’re supposed to prepare for work.
+If you don’t, you might notice the impurities in the taste of your morning drink – a tiny moment that could ruin your whole day.

 How often should you clean your coffee machine?

 It depends on the type of coffee machine you own.
 As a general rule of thumb, you should clean the brew basket, lid and carafe after every use.
 If you live in an area with hard water, then your coffee machine’s inner mechanisms will be plagued by limescale buildup.
 For that, you’ll need to run a cycle with a descaling agent ideally once a month.

 Some coffee machines will notify you when they need to be cleaned, either with a visible, or an audible signal, or both.
 Some of them might even stop running until you activate their cleaning cycle.
 If you own one of those, make sure to study their instructions manual, so you make sure your coffee machine is working when you most need your daily fix.

 Tools you need